 Tick off the Seven New Wonders of the World on this 31-day round-the-world adventure.
 Visit Rome’s Colosseum, the Rose City of Petra, the Taj Mahal, the Great Wall of China, Chichen Itza, Machu Picchu and Christ the Redeemer in Rio plus the Pyramids of Giza, the sole-surviving ancient wonder.

-On day 2 we enjoy a tour of the highlights of Rome.
-We start at the Piazza Venezia, the central hub of Rome, from here we walk to the famous Piazza Del Campidoglio designed by Michelangelo from where you will have a fantastic view of the Roman Forum.
-Later we continue past the Circus Maximus and the Aventino Hill.
-Admire the beautiful statue of Moses by Michelangelo located in the Church of St. Peter’s in Chains before we continue to our first wonder of the world on this tour, the symbol of the eternal city: The Colosseum.
+On day 2, enjoy a tour of the highlights of Rome.
+Starting at the Piazza Venezia, the central hub of Rome, from here you'll walk to the famous Piazza Del Campidoglio designed by Michelangelo from where you will have a fantastic view of the Roman Forum.
+Later, continue past the Circus Maximus and the Aventino Hill.
+Admire the beautiful statue of Moses by Michelangelo located in the Church of St. Peter’s in Chains before you continue to your first wonder of the world on this tour, the symbol of the eternal city: The Colosseum.
 Built over 1,900 years ago, it is thought to be the largest amphitheatre ever made.
-We will explore this incredible engineering feat, learning about the history of why it was built and the gruesome sport that took place here many years ago.
+You will explore this incredible engineering feat, learning about the history of why it was built and the gruesome sport that took place here many years ago.

 Day 3 is free for you to explore more of the city independently.